Master of Fine Arts in Screenwriting

 The Master of Fine Arts in Screenwriting is a 48-credit-hour terminal degree.
 The workshop-driven program provides a rigorous creative environment to prepare students to craft compelling scripts for film, television, video games, and emerging digital mediums.
 Earn a terminal degree in screenwriting in two years with our accelerated, low-residency MFA program.
 Students can study anywhere in the world, joining faculty, guest screenwriters and filmmakers, and peers at three annual Texas-based writers retreats and events.
 A parallel MFA in Creative Writing is also available.

 The MFA utilizes an accelerated, low-residency model designed to meet the needs of today’s students, while emphasizing a strong commitment to excellence in craft, analysis, and creativity.
-Three times per year, students and faculty gather for week-long writers’ residencies and events on HCU’s campus or at destination retreats, including at the annual South by Southwest Film Festival and Conference in Austin, TX.
+Three times per year, students and faculty gather for writers’ residencies and events on HCU’s campus or at destination retreats, including at the annual South by Southwest Film Festival and Conference in Austin, TX.
 Each residency features workshops and extensive interaction with professional writers and filmmakers serving as guest instructors, as well as ongoing mentorship from HCU’s exceptional full-time faculty.

 Between residencies, students work from home, maintaining connections with their cohort through online workshops and ongoing coursework.
 These long-distance classes preserve HCU’s apprenticeship model, providing frequent feedback and personalized direction from each student’s writing mentors and peers.
 While the low-residency model allows writers to continue to live and work in their home cities, students should expect to commit considerable time every week to practicing their craft in order to successfully develop and hone their creative skills.

-The accelerated schedule allows students to complete the MFA degree in two years.
+The accelerated schedule allows students to complete the MFA degree in about two years.
 For professional screenwriters, the Master of Fine Arts serves as a terminally qualifying degree, allowing successful graduates to teach at the university level.
 However, the program’s primary goal is to nurture students’ creative potential, ensuring that their artistic craft is sharpened and developed.

-Most importantly, the core of this degree remains HCU’s steadfast commitment to providing a learning experience that instills in students a passion for academic, spiritual, and professional excellence as a result of our Christian convictions.
+Most importantly, the core of this degree is HCU’s steadfast commitment to providing a learning experience that instills in students a passion for academic, spiritual, and professional excellence as a result of our Christian convictions.
 Students learn how this faith has guided storytellers, filmmakers, and artists throughout history and will be inspired by this rich heritage as together we seek to craft new cinematic works reflecting our Creator’s goodness, truth, and beauty.

 Applications for our next cohort are now open.